General aiming

 You can chose two types of aiming: close-quarters (melee) and distance attacks (missile).
 This is in general refering to all weapons, items and spells that are used as weapons.

 As a beginner, your starting position is First Step – Rookie.
 To determine if you hit your target, you will roll two ten-sided dice (2d10) and use the result to generate a number between 0 and 99.
-Check the table in the column for the right movement, you need to get the number or higher that is in the table.
+Check the tables below for the right movement, you need to get the number or higher that is in the table.

 By default, the general aiming is designed for objects of average difficulty.
 However, if you wish to accomplish a more challenging task, like hitting a flying dragon in the eye, the Game Master (GM) will request you to execute one or more special maneuvers.
 This additional advantage will help you take on more formidable challenges and attempt extraordinary feats in the game.

-If you succed in your general aim you roll for focus aim that determin where on the body you hit.
+If you succeed in your general attack roll, you then roll for Focused Aim, which determines the specific body part you strike.

-All spells require accurate aiming to be effective against their target; if you miss, the spell will not work.
-If the target is not a living thing, like a dagger, arrow or alike it will be treated as a stationary object at close range.
+All spells require a general aiming roll to be effective — if you miss, the spell fails.
+If the target is a non-living object, like a dagger, arrow, or similar item, it’s treated as a stationary target at close range.
+If a spell requires a Focused Aim roll to strike a specific body part, the GM will let you know.

 When confronted with a challenging situation that requires additional expertise, refer to the special maneuvers >>>